ColdBox/coldbox-platform/readme.md

 # Welcome to ColdBox HMVC Platform

-ColdBox is the **de-facto enterprise-level HMVC (Hierarchical Model-View-Controller) framework** designed for two powerful programming languages:
+ColdBox is the **enterprise-level HMVC (Hierarchical Model-View-Controller) framework** designed for two powerful programming languages:

 - **[BoxLang](https://www.boxlang.io)** - A modern JVM language owned and directed by the ColdBox team
 - **CFML (ColdFusion)** - Legacy support for existing enterprise applications